Texas man facing execution for fatally stabbing girlfriend and her 8-year-old son

 Recommended Videos

-Ricks, 51, was scheduled to receive a lethal injection after 6 p.m.
+Ricks, 51, is scheduled to receive a lethal injection after 6 p.m.
 CDT at the state penitentiary in Huntsville, about 70 miles (113 kilometers) north of Houston.

+About nine hours before the scheduled 6 p.m.
+CDT execution, the U.S. Supreme Court issued a brief order that rejected Ricks' final appeal to block the execution from proceeding.
+No reason was given for the rejection.

-His attorneys have asked the U.S. Supreme Court to stay his execution, arguing that prosecutors violated Ricks’ constitutional rights by eliminating potential jurors on the basis of race.
+His attorneys had asked the Supreme Court to stay his execution, arguing that prosecutors violated Ricks’ constitutional rights by eliminating potential jurors on the basis of race.
 Previous appeals by Ricks that alleged ineffective counsel and called for the suppression of evidence in the case have been denied.

 In a 1986 ruling known as Batson v.
 Kentucky, the Supreme Court determined that excluding jurors because of their race violated the Equal Protection Clause of the 14th Amendment.